 Shifting demographics globally are also likely to create new infrastructure needs in many regions.
 The world’s urban population is forecast to increase 1.5x between 2023 and 2045 to reach approximately 6 billion people.13 By 2050, around 70% of the world’s population could be living in cities.14 Emerging economies throughout Africa and Asia are expected to account for much of the urban population growth.
 Notably, Africa’s cities are the most rapidly growing and youngest in the world.15 Supporting younger, more urban populations will likely require governments to invest in a wide range of infrastructure for continued social and economic mobility, including housing, roads, water and sanitation infrastructure, electricity distribution infrastructure, and e-commerce, among others.

-Yet another megatrend, climate change, is directly influencing tech adoption, geopolitics, and global demographics while also creating direct risks for many infrastructure assets.
+Yet another structural trend, climate change, is directly influencing tech adoption, geopolitics, and global demographics while also creating direct risks for many infrastructure assets.
 For example, road, railway, and runway conditions can all be negatively impacted by extremely high temperatures, which can lead to operational delays and safety risks.
 Retrofitting or rebuilding infrastructure to withstand a changing climate represents a significant investment opportunity.
 Staying on track to meet both climate change mitigation targets and sustainable development goals could require as much as $6.9 trillion annually in global sustainable infrastructure investments through 2030.16

 Aging Infrastructure Assets Are Creating Additional Infrastructure Development Needs